Solarium Augusti

-The Solarium Augusti (also called Horologium Augusti) was an ancient Roman monument in the Campus Martius constructed during the reign of Augustus.
-It functioned as a giant solar marker, according to various interpretations serving either as a simple meridian line or as a sundial.
-The obelisk belonged to Egyptian Pharaoh Psamtik II.
+The Solarium Augusti or Horologium Augusti (both Latin for "Sundial of Augustus"; Orologio di Augusto) was a monument in the Campus Martius of ancient Rome constructed in 10 BCE under the Roman emperor Augustus.
+It included an Egyptian obelisk that had first been erected under the pharaoh Psamtik II used in some fashion as a gnomon.
+Once believed to have been a massive sundial, it is now more commonly understood to have been used with a meridian line used to track the solar year.
+It served as a monument of Augustus having brought Egypt under Roman rule and was also connected with the Altar of Augustan Peace commemorating the Pax Romana established by his ending the numerous civil wars that ended the Roman Republic.
+The Solarium was destroyed at some point during the Middle Ages.
+Its recovered obelisk is now known as the Obelisk of Montecitorio.

 History

 It was erected by the emperor Augustus, with the 30-meter Egyptian red granite Obelisk of Montecitorio, that he had brought from Heliopolis in ancient Egypt.
 The obelisk was employed as a gnomon that cast its shadow on a marble pavement inlaid with a gilded bronze network of lines, by which it was possible to read the time of day according to the season of the year.
 The solarium was dedicated to the Sun in 10 BCE, 35 years after Julius Caesar's calendar reform.
 It was the first solar dedication in Rome.

-Campus Martius

 The Solarium Augusti was integrated with the Ara Pacis in the Campus Martius, aligning with Via Flaminia, in such a way that the shadow of the gnomon fell across the center of the marble altar on 23 September, the birthday of Augustus himself.
 The obelisk itself was set up to memorialize Augustus' subordination of Egypt to the control of the Roman empire.
 The two monuments must have been planned together, in relation to the pre-existing Mausoleum of Augustus, to demonstrate that Augustus was "born to bring peace", that peace was his destiny.
 According to the Cambridge Ancient History, "the collective message dramatically linked peace with military authority and imperial expansion."